felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* None
 * *Improvements*
 	* Added a new "Maximum Images to Include" option in the Schema JSON-LD settings page (new option in WPSSO v3.29.0).
+	* Added a notice for missing Schema Article, TechArticle, and NewsArticle images.
 * *Bugfixes*
 	* None
 * *Developer Notes*